 - • What is the financial goal for the Legacy Campaign?
 Our goal is to raise a total of $5 million.
 These funds, along with some cash already on hand, will cover construction of the expansion, furnishing and equipping the expansion, mortgage payments on the existing facility (for the duration of the campaign), and a principle repayment on our existing mortgage amounting to 10% of the balance.

 - Will we still have a mortgage on the existing main building after the Legacy Campaign?
 Yes, but our $5 million goal includes a principle repayment amounting to 10% of the current mortgage balance.
 We have been, and will continue to be, proactive in paying back the loan.

 - Will we add to our debt with this building expansion?
-No, the goal of the campaign is to not only complete the expansion without adding debt but to pay down 10% of our existing mortgage principle.
+No, the goal of the campaign is to complete the expansion without adding debt.

 - How big will this building expansion be and what ministries will be utilizing the new expansion?
 The expansion will cover ~23,000 square feet.
 On Sunday mornings, it will be used for our Children’s Ministry (specifically ages newborn through 1st grade).
 During the week, it will be used for Women’s Ministry, Kid’s Life, Kid’s Life Jr., and various other meeting and events.

 - Will the new project fit on our current property?
 Yes, the expansion is located where we expected it to be based on the master plan completed over 10 years ago (prior to construction of the main building).
 Our property has some topographical challenges but this project helps ensure that we are making the best use of every square foot we have been given.